MH “UPPSALA” SADDLES AGENT

 The design of the MH saddle is simple and functional.
 The light weight, the position of the stirrup bars, the position of the girth straps (billets) and the shallow seat offer a seamless interface and superb feel between horse and rider, providing comfort with good freedom of movement for the both horse and rider and facilitating a good seat and aid application.

 These saddles are designed to be very close to the horse.
-With the saddle warm and the rider sitting in it, no more than 2 fingers should fit between the withers and the underside of the pommel.
-[If there is a bigger gap, the saddle is likely to be the wrong fit for the horse.]
+With the saddle panels warm and the rider sitting in it, there should be no more than 1.5″ between the withers and the underside of the pommel.
+[If there is a larger gap, the saddle is likely to be the wrong fit for the horse.]
 The points of the tree will sit around the horse, not on it and will consequently never pinch.
 They leave the shoulder completely free to move.
 The panels are therefore positioned a little higher into the front arch than is seen in other saddles, which gives a secure fit while retaining the shoulders’ freedom.

 The above features give MH saddles excellent stability, particularly on wide and/or round backs, without any need for an overly-tight girth.

-The gullet is available in the following types:
+The gullet is available in the following shapes:

 - For thin or non muscular horses.
 Suitable for more delicately built horses, such as TB’s and slightly built Arabs, as well as other backs with an A-frame shape side-to-side and a slight curve from wither to croup.